 Population growth, urban development and climate change are affecting the quality and quantity of fresh water available globally.

 Learn how water moves between the land, ocean and atmosphere to end up in your tap.

-- make the best use of all water available, and use it more efficiently
+- make the best use of all water available, and use water more efficiently

 - look at alternative water sources such as recycled water, groundwater and stormwater

-- use our desalination plant to help build and maintain a buffer of water in our storages.
+- continue using our desalination plant to help build and maintain a buffer of water in our storages.